snowflakedb/snowpark-python/docs/source/modin/supported/index_supported.rst

 The second column is a flag for whether or not there is an implementation in Snowpark for the method in the left column.

-Currently, there is no MultiIndex support.
+Currently, there is no lazy MultiIndex support.
+This lazy Index object is only a single Index object.
+However, existing Snowpark pandas DataFrame and Series APIs may support native pandas MultiIndex objects.

 .. note::
     ``Y`` stands for yes, i.e., supports distributed implementation, ``N`` stands for no and API simply errors out,